 Write down all of the topics you will want to rank for.

-Keep in mind that you might want to consider writing about different topics as your art business grows.
+Remember that you might want to consider writing about different topics as your art business grows.

 What Does Pillar Content Provide